twiddlingbits/twr-wasm/readme.md

 # Tiny Web Assembly Runtime

-tiny-wasm-runtime allows you to run C or C++ code in a web browser.
-It's great for running legacy C code in a browser.
-Either libraries, full applications, or C functions that are not readily available in Javascript.
-A lot C code has been written over the years.
+tiny-wasm-runtime allows you to run C/C++ code in a web browser.
+Legacy code,  libraries, full applications, or single functions can be integrated with Javascript.

-The recommended library for compiling C/C++ code to Web Assembly is emscripten.   emscripten is much more full featured than tiny-wasm-runtime, but also much  more complex.
+The first library for using C/C++ code with Web Assembly is emscripten.   emscripten is much more full featured than tiny-wasm-runtime, but also much  more complex.
 You might prefer tiny-wasm-runtime if you want a simpler, easier to understand runtime.
 If you don't need all the features of emscripten.
-Or if you prefer tiny-wasm-runtime's method of HTML/JS integration.  tiny-wasm-runtime is also a good reference if you want to understand how to use Web Assembly modules "directly".
+Or if you prefer tiny-wasm-runtime's method of JavaScript integration.

-They key tiny-wasm-runtime features include:
-   - A subset of the standard C runtime, including printf, malloc, string functions, etc.
-   - Pass and return strings, structs, files when calling to and from HTML/JS and C
-   - Print and get characters to/from \<div\> tags in your HTML page
-   - Print and get character to/from a \<canvas\> based "terminal".
-   - Use 2D drawing API in C to draw to a \<canvas\>
-   - Allows traditional "blocking big loop" C code structure to be used with HTML/Javascript's asynchronous event model (via use of worker thread.)

 # Hello World
 Here is the simplest tiny-wasm-runtime example.